 Practice assignments need to be completed on time since the student will not get the benefit of going over it with the class.
 Graded assignments will have a due date and a deadline.
 A due date is the date by which you are expected to submit the assignment.
 Your grade will drop one letter grade if it is not in by the due date.
 The deadline is the last day the assignment will be accepted for a grade.
-Frequently the due date and the deadline will be the same.
 After the deadline, the assignment will receive the lowest possible score of 50%.
 However, after the deadline has passed, while accepted for review, work will not be accepted for a grade.

-Please return to your FACS teacher by September 8 th .
-We have read this policy sheet concerning the Family and Consumer Sciences class.
+Please return this portion to your FACS teacher by We have read this policy sheet concerning the Family and Consumer Sciences class.
 Student Name (Printed) Period Parent Signature Parent email